BedquiltDB/bedquilt-examples/python/README.md

 ## Running The Server

+First, run `pip install -r requirements.txt` to install the required python packages.
+Then run:

 ```
 $ python server.py
 ```

-Then visit localhost:5000 in your web browser.
+and visit localhost:5000 in your web browser.